SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ####### Process substitution

 Process substitution allws referring to the in or output of another process as a file.
-To implement process substitution, bash creates a pipe with two file descriptors.
-Process substitution runs asynchronously.
+To implement process substitution, bash creates an anonymous pipe with two file descriptors. anonymous pipes file descriptors start at /dev/fd/63 and count downards Process substitution runs asynchronously.
 <(command) provides the output of command as a file for further use.
 \>(command) provides a 'file' for a command to write to that will be used as stdin for the provided command.